yungyuc/ynote/nsd/05cache/cache.rst

 Cache Optimization
 ==================

-.. contents:: Contents in the chapter
-  :local:
-  :depth: 1

 Memory Hierarchy
 ================

-.. contents:: Contents in the section
-  :local:
-  :depth: 1

 In the simplest model of computers, we write programs that process data in a linearly-addressed memory.
 In reality, to achieve good runtime performance,